Support the work to create a Public Health Overlay Zone in Eugene!

 Beyond Toxics is fighting for better air quality!

 Beyond Toxics is fighting to get ahead of the pollution problems confronting our neighborhoods.
 Based on what we have all learned from the debacle of extreme community harm caused by J.H.
-Baxter, we have proposed that the City of Eugene adopt a Public Health Overlay Zone.
-We need your voices - emails, phone calls, and testimony to city council - to support prioritizing public health over increasing industrial emissions inside our urban boundaries.
+Baxter, we proposed that the City of Eugene adopt wh at is known as a Public Health Overlay Zone.
+Your voices showing support for prioritizing public health over increasing industrial emissions inside our urban boundaries finally made a difference!

 What will this do for Eugene communities?

-The Public Health Overlay will uphold the community’s values around climate change, sustainability, health, local food systems, and conservation of natural resources.
+The Public Health Overlay will uphold the community’s values around environmental justice, climate change, sustainability, health, and conservation of natural resources.
 These new rules are designed to reduce pollution and improve public health for the local community going forward.

 • Banning the most toxic potential land uses